Shiosai

 The Shiosai (しおさい) is a limited express train service in Japan operated by East Japan Railway Company (JR East).
 It runs from Tokyo and Shinjuku to Chōshi on the Bōsō Peninsula in Chiba Prefecture.

 Station stops

 Shiosai services operate over the Sōbu Main Line, stopping at the stations listed below.
-No services operate as "Local" all-stations services in any section; this characteristic is different from that of Wakashio ltd.exp..
+All 7 round trips are operated daily except for one inbound trip which is not operated on Saturdays and holidays.
+No services operate as "Local" all-stations services in any section; this characteristic is different from that of Wakashio ltd.exp.